 IFRS and International GAAP

-All UK groups that are listed on the London Stock Exchange or the Alternative Investment Market (AIM) are required to produce their year-end consolidated and interim financial statements in accordance with International Financial Reporting Standards (IFRS) as endorsed by the EU.
+All UK groups that are listed on the London Stock Exchange or AIM are required to produce their year-end consolidated and interim financial statements in accordance with International Financial Reporting Standards (IFRS) as endorsed by the EU.

 It is also becoming increasingly common for non-listed companies to choose to prepare their financial statements in accordance with IFRS if: